YHY138/Boosting-Fine-grained-Feature-Fusion-in-3D-Point-Cloud-Registration/README.md

 - Ning An

 ### Affiliation:
-- Beijing University of Chemical Technology
+- Huaiyuan Yu and Haijiang Zhu are with the Beijing University of Chemical Technology
-- Chinese Institute of Coal Science
+- Jian Cheng and Ning An are with the Chinese Institute of Coal Science

 ---